alburycatalina/Modbus_Gateway/README.md

 ### Required libraries
 A list of required libraries can be found in the `requirements.txt` file.
+Install required packages with `pip install -r requirements.txt`
 [`pymodbus`](https://pymodbus.readthedocs.io/en/latest/): allows for modbus functionality

 ## About Working with ADAM devices